WHAT THE NEW DISTRIBUTION IS LIKE - FAQ

 How can I help?
 What can I buy you?

-What we most need right now are financial donations – online or via the mail.
-We are rapidly building a new distribution system across the city and in the hilltowns to serve clients in 18 Hampshire County communities.
+What we most need right now are financial donations – online or by mail.
+Did you know that for every dollar you donate, we are afforded nine dollars worth of products at The Food Bank?
 Your financial donation affords us the most flexibility as we adapt to meet the need as it grows.

-Can I donate food or gift cards for you to distribute to clients?
+Can I donate gift cards for you to distribute to clients?

 My restaurant is closing and I’d like to donate food